markandrus/Matrix-Decomposition/README.md

 2. `tests`
 3. `lsa`

+`sample-output.txt` shows the kind of output you should expect from running `./main -v -P -S -R -T`.

 Building
 --------
 All three programs are written in Haskell and rely on GHC and a number of Cabal packages.